sismo-core/sismo-docs/tutorials/sismo-connect/authenticate-your-users-with-sismo-connect.md

 ### What's inside?&#x20;

-This tutorial will walk you through a simple integration of [**sismoConnect**](../../technical-documentation/sismo-connect/) as a way of privately authenticating users in your application.
+This tutorial will walk you through a simple integration of [**Sismo Connect**](../../technical-documentation/sismo-connect/) as a way of privately authenticating users in your application.
 This tutorial does not need any group to work, just an application Id (appId) created in the [**Sismo Factory**](https://factory.sismo.io/apps-explorer).
 You will only ask your users to prove ownership of a [Data Vault](../../what-is-sismo/data-vault.md).

 {% hint style="info" %}
-You can access the open-source boilerplate repository showcasing multiple sismoConnect integrations in Next [here](https://github.com/sismo-core/sismo-connect-boilerplate).
+You can access the open-source boilerplate repository showcasing multiple Sismo Connect integrations in Next [here](https://github.com/sismo-core/sismo-connect-boilerplate).

 The repository use the [`@sismo-core/sismo-connect-react`](../../technical-documentation/sismo-connect/react.md)package to request the proof, if your project is not on react you can use the[`@sismo-core/sismo-connect-client`](../../technical-documentation/sismo-connect/client.md)package`.`
 {% endhint %}